GrzywN/intro-section-with-dropdown-navigation-main/docs/thiscommit.md

-Improvement for JavaScript file:

-- Removed comments
-- Changed the flow of document
-- Added / Uncommented function and handler to stop animations on resize
+Quick fix to stop animations on resize from previous commit

+- Added special class to `_base.scss`, so JS function can properly work from now on.